dpc/rdedup/README.md

  `duplicacy`, `restic`, `attic`, `duplicity`, `zbackup`, etc., with a skew towards asymmetric encryption and synchronization friendly data model.
- [Thanks to Rust and solid architecture, rdedup is also exteremely performant](https://github.com/dpc/rdedup/wiki/Rust's-fearless-concurrency-in-rdedup) and also very reliable (no data-loss bugs ever reported).
+ [Thanks to Rust and solid architecture, rdedup is also exteremely performant](https://github.com/dpc/rdedup/wiki/Rust's-fearless-concurrency-in-rdedup) and very reliable (no data-loss bugs ever reported).

 `rdedup` is written in Rust and provides both command line tool and library API (`rdedup-lib`).
 The library can be used to embed the core engine into other applications,